Madhanadeva-D/Text-Extraction-AI/README.md

 ### 2. Vector Storage
 Extracted text is transformed for search:
-- Split into chunks (500 characters with 50-character overlap)
+- Split into chunks (10000 characters with 500-character overlap)
 - Converted to embeddings using `all-MiniLM-L6-v2` model
 - Indexed in Milvus with IVF_FLAT for fast retrieval

 ### 3. Query Processing
 User questions trigger:
 - Vector similarity search to find relevant text passages
-- Context-aware answer generation via FLAN-T5/GPT
+- Context-aware answer generation via Langchain and DeepSeek API
 - Response formatting with source citations

 ### 4. API Endpoints